Thelema: Cosmology

-Thelema draws its principal gods and goddesses, three altogether as the speakers presented in Liber AL vel Legis, from Ancient Egyptian religion.
+Thelema places its principal gods and goddesses—three altogether—from Ancient Egyptian religion as the speakers presented in Liber AL vel Legis.

-The highest deity in the cosmology of Thelema is the goddess Nuit (also spelled Nuith).
-She is the night sky arched over the Earth symbolized in the form of a naked woman.
-She is conceived as the "Great Mother", the ultimate source of all things, the collection of all possibilities, "Infinite Space, and the Infinite Stars thereof", and the circumference of an infinite circle or sphere.
-Nuit is derived from the Egyptian sky goddess Nut, and is referred to poetically as "Our Lady of the Stars", and in The Book of the Law as "Queen of Space", and "Queen of Heaven".
+The highest deity in the theology of Thelema is the goddess Nuit (also spelled Nuith).
+She is envisioned as the night sky arching over the Earth, represented as a nude woman and typically depicted with stars covering her body.
+Nuit is conceived as the "Great Mother" and the ultimate source of all things, the collection of all possibilities, "Infinite Space, and the Infinite Stars thereof", and the circumference of an infinite circle or sphere.
+Nuit is derived from the Egyptian sky goddess Nut and is referred to poetically as "Our Lady of the Stars" and, in The Book of the Law, as "Queen of Space" and "Queen of Heaven".

-The second principal deity of Thelema is the god Hadit, conceived as the infinitely small point, complement and consort of Nuit.
+The second principal deity of Thelema is the god Hadit, conceived as the infinitely small point, and the complement and consort of Nuit.
 Hadit symbolizes manifestation, motion, and time.
 He is also described in Liber AL vel Legis as "the flame that burns in every heart of man, and in the core of every star."

-Hadit has sometimes been said to represent a 'point-event,' and all individual point-events within the body of Nuit.
+Hadit has sometimes been said to represent a "point-event" and all individual point-events within the body of Nuit.
 Hadit is said, in The Book of the Law, to be "perfect, being Not."
-Additionally, it is written of Nuit in Liber AL that "men speak not of Thee [Nuit] as One but as None."
+Additionally, it is written of Nuit in Liber AL vel Legis that "men speak not of Thee [Nuit] as One but as None."

-The third deity in the cosmology of Thelema is Ra-Hoor-Khuit, a manifestation of Horus.
+The third deity of Thelemic theology is Ra-Hoor-Khuit, a manifestation of the ancient Egyptian deity Horus.
 He is symbolized as a throned man with the head of a hawk who carries a wand.
 He is associated with the Sun and the active energies of Thelemic magick.

-Other deities within the cosmology of Thelema are Hoor-paar-kraat (or Harpocrates), god of silence and inner strength, the twin of Ra-Hoor-Khuit, Babalon, the goddess of all pleasure, known as the Virgin Whore, and Therion, the beast that Babalon rides, who represents the wild animal within man, a force of nature.
+Other deities within the pantheon of Thelema are Hoor-paar-kraat (or Harpocrates), the god of silence and inner strength and the twin of Ra-Hoor-Khuit, as well as Babalon, the goddess of all pleasure known as the Virgin Whore, and Therion, the beast upon which Babalon rides who represents the wild animal within humankind and the force of nature.